 Make any false claim or statement that you will be arrested.

 Threaten to have money deducted from your paycheck or to sue you, unless the collection agency or creditor intends to do so and it is legal.

-Consolidation means that your various debts, whether they are credit card bills or loan payments, are rolled into one monthly payment.
-If you have multiple credit card accounts or loans, debt consolidation through a credit counseling service may be a way to simplify or lower your payments.
+Consolidation means that your various debts, such as credit card bills or loan payments, are rolled into one monthly payment.
+If you have multiple credit card accounts or loans, debt consolidation through a credit counseling service can help simplify or lower your payments.
 But you should first consult a qualified credit counselor.